School offer for Special Educational Needs and/or Disabilities

 SEND and Inclusion

-Special Needs Provision at St. Kentigern’s Primary School
+Special Needs Provision at St. Kentigern's Catholic Primary School

 Our school is an inclusive school where every child is precious; we aim to address children’s needs and support their development in the most appropriate way possible and celebrate effort as much as achievement.
-Our school’s SEND policy is available on this website, detailing our philosophy in relation to SEND.
+Our school’s SEND policy (accessible on the link above), details our philosophy in relation to SEND.
 Additional and/or different provision is currently being made in school for children with a range of needs, including:

 • Cognition and Learning – moderate learning difficulties; specific learning difficulties – dyslexia, dyspraxia.